tiby312/dinotree_report/rebalance_and_query_report.md

 The below chart shows how influencing the spiral_grow effects the number of bot itersections.
 This shows that we can influence the spiral grow to see how the performance of the tree degrades.
 We could influcence how many bots are colliding with changing the separation, but the relationship to the grow rate and the number of intersection pairs makes a nice smooth downward graph.

+It is not entirely smooth, but it is smooth enough that we can use this function to change the load on the dinotree without having to sample multiple times.

 ![chart](./graphs/spiral_data.png)